atomicptr/defold.nvim/README.md

 * **:DefoldFetch**
     This command fetches all Defold dependencies and creates annotations for the Lua LSP.
 Run with bang to force re-downloading the annotations.

+* **:SetupDefold**
+    This commands does the required setup for Defold to use Neovim as its external editor (this will be done by default unless disabled, see config above)

 ## Special Thanks